 But it wasn’t Brian’s musical ear that was the catalyst for starting Poly Flex, it was the need to manufacture something that was not available to complete a task.

-Brian was not involved in the marine industry at the time but his experience with plastics goes back to the late sixties early seventies.
-“I was heavily involved in moulded plastics, welded plastics and all sorts of things for companies such as the CSIRO,
+Brian was not involved in the marine industry at the time, but his experience with plastics goes back to the late sixties early seventies.
+“I was heavily involved in moulded plastics, welded plastics and all sorts of things for companies such as the CSIRO, National Bank, and Max Factor, so making the coupling was nothing exotic because I had the ability to do it” he said.

 They have since developed more anti-vibration products including a hull to deck joining system and a resilient deck support system.
 This new system provides a means of supporting and tuning the deck structure to reduce the effects of vibration harmonics – something applied from the principles of tuning musical instruments.